 You can track your admission status through the application portal.
 Log into your account and click "Track Application Status."
 You will receive an email from the application system each time your application status is updated.

-Early applicants (candidates who apply before January 15) can expect an admissions decision by the middle of February.
+Candidates who apply before January 15 can expect an admissions decision by the middle of February.
 Those who apply after January 15 will receive a decision within approximately 5 weeks.
 Admissions decisions and any financial aid offer are delivered together by email.